Eric1e/8310_Project/README.md

   - Four rhyme categories are included.
   - A login process with different animals to pick from for the children.
   - Quiz questions for the Mother category.
+  - Inside of each category, a rhyme can be selected to listen to.

 ##### Known issues:
   - Audio levels vary between files.